Who we are

 When you visit our website

 - Technical data — IP address, browser type, device type, pages visited, referrer, time spent on the site.
-This is collected automatically via Netlify hosting logs and standard web analytics.
+This is collected automatically by Netlify hosting logs for operational and security purposes only.
+We do not run any third-party analytics, tracking pixels or advertising scripts on the site.

-- Cookies — we use a small number of essential cookies for site functionality, and optional analytics cookies to understand how visitors use the site.
-You can opt out of analytics cookies at any time.
+- Cookies — we use a small number of essential cookies for site functionality only.
+We do not use analytics cookies, advertising cookies or tracking cookies of any kind.

 When you contact us or request a quote